Tarariras: History

-A populated centre was founded here in 1892, even though the origins date back to 1831 when José Rodríguez donated the lands of his property to Joaquín Viega.
-It received the name "Joaquín Suárez" and the status of "Pueblo" (village) by the Act of Ley N° 6.920 on 17 June 1919, and then on 27 August 1959 it was renamed to "Tarariras" and given the status of "Villa" (town) by the Act of Ley N° 12.621.
-Finally it received the status of "Ciudad" (city) by the Act of Ley N° 13.783 on 7 November 1969.
+During the Spanish occupation, Tarariras was situated at the intersection of two major roads, one that connected Colonia del Sacramento with Manantiales and Cardona and the other linking the banks of the Río de la Plata and the San Juan River.
+The construction of railways meant that Tarariras became a major railhead on the route to Colonia del Sacramento, and the station opened on 4 February 1901.
+In 1900, the local court was established, and the first school came up in 1908.
+It received the name "Joaquín Suárez" and the status of "Pueblo" (village) by the Act of Ley N° 6.920 on 17 June 1919 and then on 27 August 1959 it was renamed to the original name of "Tarariras" and given the status of "Villa" (town) by the Act of Ley N° 12.621.
+It received the status of "Ciudad" (city) by the Act of Ley N° 13.783 on 7 November 1969.